 Prior to 2001, many states imposed a state estate tax equal to the amount of the credit the Internal Revenue Code allowed an estate to take against federal estate tax, which was commonly known as the “pick-up tax.”
 Therefore, an estate paid the same total estate tax regardless of an individual’s residency; the difference was in how it was proportioned between federal and state estate taxes.

-This changed with the 2001 tax legislation that phased out the state estate-tax credit.
+This changed with the 2001 tax legislation that phased out the state estate tax credit.
 The result was that some states stood to lose substantial revenue because their state’s death tax was linked to the federal estate tax calculation.
 In response, a number of states enacted their own legislation to retain the state estate tax they would have otherwise lost.
 As a result, depending on state of residence, heirs could pay more in total estate taxes because of those imposed at the state level.
 As of 2016, 18 states and the District of Columbia also impose some form of estate or inheritance tax.
-Additionally, each state has different exemption amounts, so it is vital to evaluate your current wealth and estate planning needs with your attorney, in light of both the federal and your state’s exemption amounts in mind.
+Additionally, each state has different exemption amounts, so it is vital to evaluate your current wealth and estate planning needs with your attorney, keeping both the federal and your state’s exemption amounts in mind.

 In addition, for many married couples in a state that imposes a state estate tax, this may have the effect of requiring payment of state estate tax after the first death, when none had been anticipated.
 Prior to 2001, because the “pick-up tax” was imposed only on estates that had to pay federal estate tax, estates below a certain threshold did not have to worry about such a tax.
 The threshold was the amount of the federal applicable exclusion amount.
 That is no longer the case.
 The practical effect of the difference between a state’s exemption and the federal applicable exclusion amount is that certain estates will now be subject to a state estate tax, despite the fact that the estate is exempt from federal estate tax.
 In some situations, establishing a trust as part of an estate plan can help counter state estate tax implications.

-Review your estate plan with your attorney and tax professional, with an eye toward reducing federal and state estate taxes and make sure to re-evaluate and potentially update your plan if you move out of state.
+Review your estate plan with your attorney and tax professional, with an eye toward reducing federal and state estate taxes, and make sure to reevaluate and potentially update your plan if you move out of state.

 |6.||Potent portability: Unused portion of exclusion amount may now be transferred to second spouse|